Profile: Jimmy Savile

 In 1988, he was even appointed by the Department of Health as the head of a taskforce overseeing Broadmoor.

-Eleven allegations of sexual abuse at Broadmoor were reported to a review that was published last June, but this is thought to be an underestimate.
+Eleven allegations of sexual abuse at Broadmoor were reported to a review that was published in June 2014, but this is thought to be an underestimate.